-Beltrovata is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Beltrovata is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Beltrovata as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Beltrovata has been observed.
 It completes a rotation on its axis every 5.90 days.

 Beltrovata's orbit is 0.23 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Beltrovata's orbit is determined by observations dating back to Sept.
 4, 1977.
 It was last officially observed on April 23, 2019.
 The IAU Minor Planet Center records 1,063 observations used to determine its orbit.